gonjumixproject/FreePbX_Installation_Script/README.md

 The script will only work if you are ROOT user </br>
-Become ROOT user if you did not already
+Become ROOT user if you did not already</br>

-The script will work for the clean server image without any installation If you want to reinstall FreePBX, the script will fail
+The script will work for the clean server image without any installation</br>
+If you want to reinstall FreePBX, the script will fail